Featured in...

 Note: Make sure you keep all the correspondence you get and send for future reference!

-What happens after DCBL proves the debt?
+What happens after they prove the debt?

 If DCBL proves the debt, you’ll have to pay the amount you owe on the parking charge.
 However, if the debt can’t be proved, you won’t have to pay providing there’s no court order to do so.

-Should I ignore a letter from DCBL?
+Should I ignore the letter?

 No. Do not ignore any sort of correspondence you get from DCBL.
 However, first you need to familiarise yourself with your rights.
 Next, read up on what an enforcement agent can or cannot legally do.